quincycheng/summon-identity-provider/README.md

 ## Config
-Configuration will saved in user configuration folder
+Configuration will be saved in user configuration folder

 - On Unix systems, it is `$XDG_CONFIG_HOME` as specified by https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html if non-empty, else `$HOME/.config`
 - On MacOS (Darwin), it is `$HOME/Library/Application Support`